Vaccine failures cast shadow over EU summit as COVID-19 surges

 “We didn’t shoot for the stars.
 That should be a lesson for all of us.
 We were wrong to lack ambition, to lack the madness, I would say, to say: It’s possible, let’s do it,” he told Greek television channel ERT.

+As of March 23, Britain had administered nearly 46 vaccines for every 100 people, whereas the 27-nation bloc it left last year had administered 13.8 shots per 100 people, according to public data compiled by Our World In Data website.

-A painfully slow rollout in Europe has led to a quarrel with former member Britain, which has imported 11 million doses made in the EU as part of the fastest vaccine drive of any big country.
+Europe’s painfully slow rollout has led to a quarrel with Britain, which has imported at least 11 million doses made in the EU.
 Britain says it did a better job negotiating with manufacturers and arranging supply chains.
 The EU says it should share more.

+German Chancellor Angela Merkel, under pressure at home after making a U-turn on plans for an extended Easter holiday to break a third wave of COVID-19, defended the EU’s decision to procure vaccines jointly for all member states.

+“Now that we see that even small differences in the distribution of vaccines cause big discussions, I would not like to imagine if some member states had vaccines and others did not,” she told German lawmakers ahead of the summit.
+“That would shake the internal market to its core.”

-The EU’s executive unveiled plans on Wednesday to tighten oversight of vaccine exports that would give member states greater scope to block shipments to countries with higher inoculation rates.
+The EU’s executive unveiled plans on Wednesday to tighten oversight of vaccine exports that would allow greater scope to block shipments to countries with higher inoculation rates.

-The EU’s 27 member states are not united on the European Commission’s proposals to take a tougher stand on vaccine exports, and several - including Belgium the Netherlands, Ireland, Sweden and Denmark - have expressed reservations.
+The EU is not united on the European Commission’s proposals on vaccine exports, and several countries - including Belgium the Netherlands, Ireland, Sweden and Denmark - have reservations.

 “If we need to have this because one supplier is not delivering then I hope this is a stick which does not have to be used because it might turn out to be a lose-lose,” said one EU diplomat.
 “If we hamper supply chains, the risk is that we will all be left without the vaccines we desperately need.”

-Although the European Commission’s plan will be discussed at the summit, which gets underway by video-conference at 1200 GMT, it is not likely to be endorsed by the leaders.
+Although the Commission’s plan will be discussed at the summit, which gets underway by video-conference at 1200 GMT, it is not likely to be explicitly endorsed by the leaders.

-A draft of their conclusions seen by Reuters showed that on vaccines they would stress “the importance of transparency” and “the use of export authorisations”, and reaffirm that vaccine producers must be respect contractual delivery deadlines.
+A draft of the summit conclusions seen by Reuters said on vaccines that leaders would stress “the importance of ... export authorisations”, and reaffirm that vaccine producers must be respect contractual delivery deadlines.

+However, diplomats said countries with misgivings about a tougher stand on exports would not put up strong resistance.

+“Their message is ... please act very cautiously, in a very balanced way,” said one EU diplomat.
+“But there is nobody who says don’t do it.”

 Our Standards: The Thomson Reuters Trust Principles.